tunjaynasibli/IH_RH_DA_FT_JAN_2022/Class_Materials/Case_Studies/Customer_Analysis_Case_Study/Activities.md

 - Aggregate data into one Data Frame using Pandas.
 - Standardizing header names
 - Deleting and rearranging columns – delete the column customer as it is only a unique identifier for each row of data
-- Working with data types – Check the data types of all the columns and fix the incorrect ones (for ex. customer lifetime value and number of complaints ).
+- Working with data types – Check the data types of all the columns and fix the incorrect ones (for ex. customer lifetime value and number of open complaints ).
 Hint: remove the percentage from the customer lifetime value and truncate it to an integer value.
+- clean the number of open complaints and extract the middle number which is changing between records. pay attention that the number of open complaints is a categorical feature.
 - Filtering data and Correcting typos – Filter the data in state and gender column to standardize the texts in those columns
 - Removing duplicates
 - Replacing null values – Replace missing values with means of the column (for numerical columns)